 - EC341 Industrial Organization & Introduction to Competition Policy (count as Econ 405)

-- Participants seeking to enroll in LSE EC240 or EC341 will be required to have successfully passed Econ 201 (or EC101 during the first session) and Econ 212 at Emory University before enrollment.
+- Participants seeking enrollment in LSE EC202 will be required to have successfully passed Econ 112 at Emory University.

-- Participants seeking enrollment into LSE EC212 will be required to have successfully completed Econ 220 at Emory University or EC112 during the first session at the LSE Summer School before enrollment.
+- Participants seeking enrollment in LSE EC240, EC270, or EC341 will be required to have successfully passed Econ 201 at Emory University before enrollment (or EC201 during the first session).

-- Participants seeking enrollment into LSE EC270 or EC307 will be required to have successfully passed Econ 201 (or EC101 during the first session) and Econ 212 at Emory University before enrollment.
+- Participants seeking enrollment into LSE EC307 Development Economics will be required to have successfully passed Econ 201 (or EC201 during the first session), and Econ 212 at Emory University before enrollment.
 Note these are different pre-requisites than those listed for Econ 362 at Emory University because of the level at which this course is taught at the LSE.

 Transfer of Credits: